bennyzen/pihole-unbound-padd-hyperpixel4-rpi/README.md

 ## Setup

-- Install Raspbian lite
+- Install Raspbian lite 32bit (64bit does not yet support hyperpixel. see https://github.com/pimoroni/hyperpixel4/issues/117)
 - Make sure you provide a *fixed IP* for this device
 - Setup docker and docker-compose
-- Install hyperpixel4 display
+- Install hyperpixel4 display (use https://github.com/pimoroni/hyperpixel4)
 - Add these lines to your `~/.bashrc`
 ```bash
 # Run PADD
 if [ "$TERM" == "linux" ] ; then